UWSEDS-aut17/uwseds-group-zero/Function Specification.md

 ## Problem Statement Summary
-### Goal: Perform object detection on static photos and dynamic videos and live cameras.
+### Goal: Perform object detection on static photos, dynamic videos or live cameras.
 1. Neural Network Object Detector
-* Set up a repository of easily accessed the labelled trainning dataset(object-labelled pictures)
+* Set up a repository of easily accessed the labeled training dataset(object-labelled pictures)
-* Build a proper neural network via tensorflow on python 3.5
+* Build a proper neural network via 'tensorflow' on python 3.5
-* Obtain testing dataset (picture without labels) to varify for evaluation (accuracy).
+* Use test dataset (labeled images) to get model accuracy; use connected web camera to evaluate detection speed.
 2. Software Interface Construction
 * Create an application with an interface so that users can choose one of the three options of input data form
 * All three input options have a "Start" button for user to start the detection.